 A typical mistake of OCR is the confusion of similar letters.
 For example a ‘j’ is read instead of an ‘i’.
 However, with some knowledge of the English language, it is easy to induce that ‘fjsh’ is not correct and probably should be read as ‘fish’.
 In our Post-OCR step, we leverage this to the maximum.

 Since we know what type of mistakes OCR engine is likely to make, we can optimize our algorithm to focus on those mistakes.
 The words ‘Onior’, ‘amor’, ‘aural’ and ‘pillar’ might look very different to us, but they look quite similar to OCR solution.
 All four start with a round character, followed by what seems like three bars, then another round character, followed by another bar.

 Taking into account as much statistical information as we can collect we use the similarity of the characters and words to correct any words that seem to be processed incorrectly during the OCR process.
 We also take into account neighboring words, after all, “thanks for all the fish” is more plausible than “thanks far all the fish”.

-Doculayer is about smart content management.
+Doculayer.ai is about intelligent content management.
 We offer innovative solutions and Post-OCR is part of a larger chain of Machine Learning solutions that are available.
 Building this solution ourselves ensures we have the top-level quality that is highly tunable to our customers’ needs.
-Furthermore, this provides easy integration with other smart components in Doculayer.
+Furthermore, this provides easy integration with other smart components in Doculayer.ai.
 And that for less than some of the currently available solutions!

 We will now show some of the Post-OCR in action.
 Suppose we are processing a document that has been scanned at a relatively low resolution.
 It is still human-readable, and OCR engine can perform OCR on it, but we are still left with obstructive mistakes.